I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_identifier.md

 Specifies the offset in bytes from the current descriptor to the next descriptor.

-`Type`
+`Association`

-Contains an enumerator value of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff566990">STORAGE_IDENTIFIER_TYPE</a> that indicates the identifier type.
+Contains an enumerator value of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff566349">STORAGE_ASSOCIATION_TYPE</a> that indicates whether the descriptor identifies a device or a port.

+`Identifier`

+Contains the identifier associated with this descriptor.

 ## Remarks
 Every device identification page (page code 0x83) of SCSI vital product data contains a series of identification descriptors.
 The STORAGE_IDENTIFIER structure represents a SCSI identification descriptor.